 Individual Counseling or Coaching: It can be easy for people stuck in codependent relationships to think, “Why should I go to therapy or coaching, when my partner is the one with the problem??”
 However, relationships are systems: What you are doing does impact the situation.
-Gaining self awareness about your own patterns, and new alternatives, can help you get your personal power back and create a happier, and more stable life for yourself — no matter what your partner does.
+Gaining self awareness about your own patterns, working on yourself, and finding new alternatives to your old scripts and emotional reactions can help you get your personal power back and create a happier, and more stable life for yourself — no matter what your partner does.

-Couples Counseling: Most of the time neither partner in a codependent relationship is really happy with the way things are going.
-If both partners are willing to do the work, he easiest, most direct way to change a relationship system is to work with an experienced couples therapist or marriage counselor who can help both of you uncover the patterns that are keeping you stuck.
+Marriage Counseling or Couples Counseling: Most of the time neither partner in a codependent relationship is really happy with the way things are going.
+If both partners are willing to do the work, the easiest, most direct way to change a relationship system is to work with an experienced couples therapist or marriage counselor who can help both of you uncover the patterns that are keeping you stuck.
 Ideally, (as we say around here) you can both grow together, instead of apart.